Ancient history of Cyprus: Mycenaean settlement

+Phoenician presence

+The Phoenicians who came from Tyre, colonized some cities of Cyprus, such as Idalium, Kition, Marion, Salamis and Tamassos and founded the city of Lapathus.

+Egyptian and Hittite rule

+Pharaoh Thutmose III of Egypt subdued Cyprus in 1500 BC and forced its inhabitants to pay tribute, which continued until Egyptian rule was replaced by the Hittites (who called Cyprus Alashiya in their language) in the 13th century BC.
+After the invasion of The Sea Peoples (c.
+1200 BC), the Greeks settled on the island (c.
+1100 BC), acting decisively in the formation of their cultural identity.
+The Hebrews called Cyprus the Kittim Island.

 Assyrian conquest

-An early written source of Cypriot history mentions the nation under Assyrian rule as stele found in 1845 in the city formerly named Kition, near present-day Larnaka, commemorates the victory of King Sargon II (721–05 BC) in 709 BC over seven kings in the land of Ia', in the district of Iadnana or Atnana.
+A stele found in 1845 in Kition, commemorates the 709 BC victory of the Neo-Assyrian king Sargon II (721–705 BC) over seven kings in the land of Ia', in the district of Iadnana or Atnana.
 The land of Ia' is assumed to be the Assyrian name for Cyprus, and some scholars suggest that the latter may mean 'the islands of the Danaans', or Greece.
 There are other inscriptions referring to the land of Ia' in Sargon's palace at Khorsabad.

-The ten kingdoms listed on the prism of Esarhaddon in 673–2 BC have been identified as Soloi, Salamis, Paphos, Kourion, Amathus and Kition on the coast, and Tamassos, Ledrai, Idalion and Chytroi in the interior of the island.
-Later inscriptions add Marion, Lapithos and Kerynia (Kyrenia).
+The ten kingdoms listed on the prism of Esarhaddon in 673–672 BC have been identified as Soli, Salamis, Paphos, Kourion, Amathus and Kition on the coast, and Tamassos, Ledra, Idalium and Chytri in the interior of the island.
+Later inscriptions add Marion, Lapithos and Kyrenia.